diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 ```
 ![Terminal ubuntu apt-get](/assets/img/linux001.png)

-After that, we're ready to install ruby and all its *dependencies*, *libraries*, *make* and *gcc*.
+After that, we're ready to install Ruby and all its *dependencies*, *libraries*, *make* and *gcc*.

 #### Installing Ruby on Linux

-To install ruby and its dependencies.
+To install Ruby and its dependencies.
 ```bash
 # Copy and paste or type the code below on your terminal
 sudo apt-get install ruby ruby-dev make gcc